These homemade peanut butter dog biscuits will become your dog's favorite treat! My little guy cannot get enough of them.

-However, he LOVES his Nutrish dog food, good tasting dog food, and I don't really want to change.
-Because of that, I have to find a way to get more fiber in his diet, which is how I discovered this recipe for homemade peanut butter dog biscuits.
+However, he LOVES his dog food, and I don't want to change.
+Because of that, I have to find a way to get more fiber in his diet, which is how I discovered this easy recipe for homemade peanut butter dog biscuits.

-How to Make Homemade Peanut Butter Dog Biscuits
+How to Make Homemade Peanut Butter Dog Treats

 First off, you are going to need a set of bone cookie cutters.
-I found these on Amazon and it comes with 3 sizes — large, medium, and small.
+I found these on Amazon and it comes in 3 sizes — large, medium, and small.
+If you don't have the bone cutters, you can use a pizza cutter and cut them out into small squares instead.

 Since Tucker is a small guy, I used the small one for his bones.

 Making the dough takes just a few minutes to mix up.
-Pay attention though, because if you get the dough too thin, the bones will burn.
-You need to make sure to keep it between 1/4″ or 1/2″ thick for them to turn out perfectly.
+Use a food processor to make the dough quickly.
+Then, use a rolling pin to roll the dough out between 1/4″ or 1/2″ thick for it to turn out perfectly.

-It literally took me about 30 minutes to make a whole jar full of bones for Tucker.
-These bones will last about 2 months if kept in the fridge.
-But if I know my sweet fur baby, I will need to make another batch before then.
+It took me about 30 minutes to make a whole jar full of bones for Tucker.
+The shelf life for these bones last about 2 months if kept in the fridge or an airtight container.
+But if I know my sweet fur baby, I will need to make a second batch before then.

 Since I keep them in the fridge and Tucker does not like his bones cold, I lay out a couple in the morning when I first wake up.
 Then, when he is ready for a bone, I give him one and he runs to his rug and lays down to eat it.

-These treats are perfect for the dog who is picky and won't eat bagged treats very often.
-Plus — if you already have all the ingredients on hand to make these, it is a low budget snack for your poochie.
+These easy peanut butter dog treats are perfect for the dog who is picky and won't eat bagged treats very often.
+Plus — if you already have all the ingredients to make these, it is a low-budget snack for your poochie.

-Do you ever make homemade treats for your pooch?
+Do you ever make homemade treats for your furry friend?
 What are your favorites?
+This is a great way to give your dog a nice snack that you made for them all by yourself!

-Check Out This List of Other Dog Treats
+Check Out This List of Other Homemade Dog Treat Recipes and Dog cookies

 - The Best Homemade Dog Treats